fimbrethil/jankflix-python/README.md

 jankflix-python
 ===============

-A jankier way to watch things!
+A command line interface (CLI) for automatically downloading files from your favorite video linking and video hosting sites.

-This project enables the user to fully navigate and download content from link and video hosting sites without ever using a browser!
+Want to watch episode 2 of season 3 of Avatar the Last Airbender?
+Just enter those three data points into the command line and this program will pull the video file off the site, drop it into VLC, and play it effortlessly!

-By introducing a couple key abstraction layers we make adding support of new sites simple and easy.
+By introducing a couple key abstraction layers this makes adding support of new sites simple and easy.

-For example, if we wanted to print the result of a search:
+For example, if you wanted to print the result of a search:
 ```python
 from linksite.tvlinks import TVLinks
 print TVLinks.searchSite(whatever_search_query)
 ```

-Then, let's say we want to get the seasons for the show we just searched for:
+Then, let's say you want to get the seasons for the show you just searched for:
 ```python
 url = "http://www.tv-links.eu" + TVLinks.searchSite(whatever_search_query)[0][1]
 tl = TVLinks(url)
 print tl.getSeasons()
 ```

-Perhaps we just have a link to a video hosting site that we want translated into an actual file:
+Perhaps you just have a link to a video hosting site that you want translated into an actual file:
 ```python
 from hostsite.putlocker import PutLocker
 pl = PutLocker(putlocker_link)